Radiance Media Group: Films

 Filmed in both Tamil and Malayalam languages to reach a larger audience, both versions of the film will be launched simultaneously.
 This will be the first of five films that Radiance will co-produce, working with S. Sashikanth.

 Radiance and Saskikanth also are co-producing Kaaviya Thalaivan, a fictional Tamil historic movie directed by Vasanthabalan.
-Set in the 1930s, the movie will feature Vedhika, Siddarth and Prithviraj, and will tell a story about a group of theatre actors.
+Set in the 1930s, the movie will feature Prithviraj Sukumaran, Siddharth and Vedhika, and will tell a story about a group of theatre actors.
 Oscar Award-winner AR Rahman is composing the music.

 Manian is co-producing with director Selvaraghavan a yet unnamed Tamil movie featuring actors Simbu and Trisha Krishnan in the lead roles.
 Yuvan Shankar Raja will produce the music.
 Film production will start in February 2014, and it is slated for a mid-2014 release.